rjkviegas/skills-workshops/ruby-fundamentals/data-structures/README.md

 ## Data structures

 ### Learning outcomes
-* Understand how that arrays and hashmaps are used to store information
+* Understand how arrays and hashmaps are used to store information
 * Understand how to retrieve information from an array or a hashmap
 * Solve problems using arrays and hashmaps